Empowering Private Tutoring by Chaining Large Language Models: Experiments

-After completing the course, the learner is required to answer a survey composed of 9 questions targeting different aspects of the system.
-Each question is a statement to be rated on a 1$\sim$5 scale, where higher scores mean better qualities.
+\textbf{Survey Design.} After completing the course, the learner is required to answer a survey composed of 8 questions targeting different aspects of the system.
+Each question is a statement to be rated on a 1$\sim$5 scale, where higher scores mean better agreement with the statement.
 Table~\ref{tab:survey_q} presents the statements by category.